protoporos/alternative-world/Inspiration.md

 - [Another documentry about a man and a piece of degraded land visited 30 years after](https://www.youtube.com/watch?v=3VZSJKbzyMc)
 - When even a family decides to live in such a world: [link](https://www.youtube.com/watch?v=rCRukvZE2Vk&ab_channel=HappenFilms)

+Bunch of **content creators** to have an even deeper look into that world:
 - Ever heard of Beau Miles?
 He has an appealing life philosophy and is besides being a prof a filmmaker; watch some of his world-view and gorgeous story-telling:
   - [A Tree a Minute: planting 1440 trees in a day](https://www.youtube.com/watch?v=AbA-hoIuHM4)
   - [Junk Office: Saving $10k by building it myself](https://www.youtube.com/watch?v=8QpFFB1QHto)